Dimethylformamide: Safety

-Reactions including the use of sodium hydride in DMF as a solvent are somewhat hazardous; exothermic decompositions have been reported at temperatures as low as 26 °C. On a laboratory scale any thermal runaway is (usually) quickly noticed and brought under control with an ice bath and this remains a popular combination of reagents.
-On a pilot plant scale, on the other hand, several accidents have been reported.

 Dimethylformamide vapor exposure has shown reduced alcohol tolerance and skin irritation in some cases.

-On the 20 of June 2018, the Danish Environmental Protective Agency published an article about the DMF's use in squishies.
+On 20 June 2018, the Danish Environmental Protective Agency published an article about DMF's use in squishies.
 The density of the compound in the toy resulted in all squishies being removed from the Danish market.
 All squishies were recommended to be thrown out as household waste.

 Toxicity

 The acute LD50 (oral, rats and mice) is 2.2–7.55 g/kg.
 Hazards of DMF have been examined.